 ADHD is an “invisible” disorder because it has no physical symptoms that you can see on the body.
 Because of this, some people believe it isn’t a real condition.
 Others believe that the pharmaceutical industry invented it to generate more profit.
 The medical community first identified ADHD in 1980.
 They used the term to describe inattentive individuals.
 Many doctors believe the disorder has been around for much longer.

-Experts have also pointed to growing research that connects ADHD with other physical, mental, and lifestyle problems.
-Studies confirm that individuals diagnosed with ADHD are more likely to perform poorly in school, be unemployed as adults, and have strained peer relationships (Diamantopoulou, 2007).
+There’s growing research that connects ADHD to other physical, mental, and lifestyle problems.
+One study showed that people with ADHD are more likely to have poor academic performance.
+The study also found that adults with ADHD are more likely to be unemployed and have strained peer relationships.

 Doctors believe that people with ADHD are more likely to suffer from depression, anxiety, and other mood disorders.
 They’re also more likely to smoke and have more difficulty quitting smoking.
 People with untreated ADHD are more likely to abuse substances.
 They’re also more likely to have higher rates of arrest.
 In short, ADHD is a real disorder.
 If left untreated, it can have serious consequences that affect a person’s quality of life.

 Children and adults with ADHD are often forgetful, inattentive, or make careless mistakes.
 Some people mistake this behavior for a lack of intelligence.
 This simply isn’t true.